Course Credit: 4 Contact Hours

 Damaris is the author of Unlock Your Leadership: Secrets & Straight Answers on Standing Out, Moving Up, and Getting Ahead as the Leader You Really Are, which Kirkus Reviews describes as a “road map” and “a practical, in-depth guide and the closest thing to having a personal career coach”.
 It is an essential strategic playbook for early or mid-career professionals who want to attract and accelerate leadership opportunities at work.
 She holds a Master's degree in Organizational Psychology.
 While also serving as an adjunct professor at Cleveland State University, Damaris is a certified Organizational Development and Diversity practitioner, as well as a Board-Certified Executive Coach, with additional credentials from the Gestalt Institute of Cleveland and Forbes Coaches Council.
 Damaris and her children, a set of twins, live in northeast Ohio.

 - 50% scholarships are available for the first 20 participants who register.
 Scholarships are funded by the Wenk Family Charitable Foundation.

 - Participants must attend both sessions.

-- To register and pay for this workshop complete the Workshop Participant Portfolio form and register using CSU's Learning Stream website.
+- To register and pay for this workshop complete the Workshop Participant Portfolio form.
+Please note that in addition to this form you will need to register and submit payment.
+Alexandra Higl-Timms will be in touch with additional instructions about how to complete registration using CSU's Learning Stream website.

 - Major credit cards accepted.